jst-seminar-rostlab-tum/wfp-hungermap-docs/docs/docs/leaflet_map/map_region_labels.md

 3: Lastly listeners are added.
 When zooming, the labels should update and if given should switch between the full region name and "...".
 Also when the tooltip is removed, the listener that was just setup should be removed so that no unnecessary listeners are running in the background for elements that are not being used anymore.

+The method returns the created tooltip so that the calling component can add it to a list in order to keep track of it for later removal.

 ## Updating
 The updating process of the labels mainly consist of reevaluating what the labels should display: